 The metrics behind your diversity trainings

 In May, Starbucks closed down all 8,000 of its branches in the U.S. for one afternoon of racial-bias training.
 The decision, prompted by the arrest of two Black men in a Philadelphia Starbucks, highlights how diversity-related workplace issues have risen to the forefront of our attention.
-For many companies, terms like “implicit bias training” have become a core part of the vernacular.
+For many organizations, terms like “implicit bias training” have become a core part of the vernacular.
 However, how can companies measure the impact of these types of programs?

 First, establish your goals.

 Ask yourself, what does your organization want to achieve with this training?
-Seeking to “increase awareness” and “improve communication” is all well and good, but in order to evaluate the impact of your event, you need to hone in on the specifics.
+Seeking to “increase awareness” or “improve communication” is all well and good, but in order to evaluate the impact of your event, you need to hone in on the specifics.
 Identify your goals with an emphasis on outcomes, which will guide you in choosing the topics the training will address.

 Track participation levels.

 How many people are being trained?
 Who is attending the trainings?
 These are the types of questions you should ask yourself as you look across all departments and levels of your organization.
 Is it the same few people showing up to diversity events?
 Were there people who expressed interest, but ended up not showing up?
-By tracking participation levels over time, you may start to identify trends in both who is attending, and which kinds of events tend to attract larger–or smaller–audiences.
+By tracking participation levels over time, you may start to identify trends in both who is attending, and which kinds of events tend to attract larger (or smaller) audiences.